 - Switch to paddle attachment.
 Slowly add cubed butter and mix until smooth.

-- Add Baileys and espresso powder.
+- Add espresso and Baileys.
 Whip until smooth.**

 - Place one layer of cake on a cake stand or serving plate.
+Brush generously with 2-3 Tbsp of coffee syrup.
 Spread a layer of ganache and then top with buttercream.
 Repeat with remaining layers and crumb coat the cake.
 Chill for 20mins.